zhorifiandi/zhorifiandi.github.io/_posts/2022-11-25-optimize-latency-using-parallelization-in-go.md

-> Overall app latency will take 5 seconds! :smiling_face_with_tear:
+> Overall app latency will take 5 seconds! 🥲

-How can we do to improve the overall latency from our App scope? :thinking:
+How can we do to improve the overall latency from our App scope? 🤔

 ### Key concerns
 1. Does the order of all task execution matters?